Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Any of them.

-How have you quantified the price of your plan?
+How have you quantified the problems?

-There's some that range from just $100, and there's some that range upwards of $1 ,000.
+There's some that range from just $100 and there's some that range upwards of $1,000.

-So, the technology that we're investing in is going to enable this modular technology.
+So the technology that we're investing in is going to enable this modular technology.

-We will be taking prep.
+we will be taking forever.

 The Navy's position here is that Congress should allocate an additional $500 million in funding for the United States Navy aimed at providing an onboard additive manufacturing capability to ships around the world.

-The benefits of additive manufacturing are that it boosts operational readiness, it increases the deployability of ships, it keeps them out of the shipyards longer, which means morale is higher and sailors are more effectively trained,
+The benefits of additive manufacturing are that it boosts operational readiness, it increases the deployability of ships, it keeps them out of the shipyards longer, which means morale is higher and sailors are more effectively trained.

-it increases the survivability of ships dealing with small parts casualties, and it ends the practice of ship cannibalization.
+It increases the survivability of ships dealing with small parts casualties, and it ends the practice of ship cannibalization.

-The addition of this unit was a massive success, as immediately after it was installed, it was utilized to fabricate an intricate part for a de -ballast air compressor, a crippling casualty.
+The addition of this unit was a massive success, as immediately after it was installed, it was utilized to fabricate an intricate part for a de-ballast air compressor, a crippling casualty.

-The only thing missing is your vote and the incentive to do so.
+In short, like the technology already exists, the labs already exist, testing is already done, compatibility is proven, the only thing missing is your vote and the incentive to do so.

 On the concept of deterrence, West Point has confused the idea of having a capability with that capability carrying a deterrent capacity.

-The Army exists at the back of a very long line of other deterrent forces that we would use first.
+The Army exists at the back of a very long line of other deterrent forces that we would use first, forces already spoken of that would bear the brunt of drone warfare.

 In this, I ask a larger question.

-If a conflict breaks out over Taiwan or another spurs up in the Middle East, and the Army were to be eventually used, they would rely on other branches to transport them and their equipment, primarily, as history has shown, the Navy, the naval ships that we plan on outfitting with multi -dimensional additive manufacturing capabilities to keep them in working order for longer.
+If a conflict breaks out over Taiwan or another spurs up in the Middle East and the Army were to be eventually used, they would rely on other branches to transport them and their equipment.

-You must ask yourself, does China not seek to invade Taiwan because they learned the army has begun developing drone warfare capabilities?
+You must ask yourself, does China not seek to invade Taiwan because they learned the Army has begun developing drone warfare capabilities?

-Or because the U .S. is further strengthening the Carl Vinson, George Washington, and Abraham Lincoln carrier strike groups currently patrolling the Pacific.
+Or because the U.S. is further strengthening the Carl Vinson, George Washington, and Abraham Lincoln carrier strike groups currently patrolling the Pacific?

 Moving on to some more arguments that our opponents brought up.